quervernetzt/microsoft-teams/add-members-private-channel/README.md

 # How to use it

+- Add email addresses to `.\members.csv`

 - Execute the script providing the required parameters

-- Example
+    - `.\script.ps1 -TeamsGroupName <name> -TeamsGroupPrivateChannelName <name>`

 # Resources